ox/sublime-uxntal/README.md

 ## Installation

 Currently this syntax isn't available through Package Control.
-Install it by adding it to your User package.
+Install it by cloning the `sublime-uxntal` folder into your Packages folder.